The Strength of Water: An Asian American Coming of Age Memoir

 Lao Tzu

-In 1920s Detroit, King Ying stands on a box to iron clothes in her parent’s laundry business and endures taunts of Ching-Ching Chinaman on the playground.
-She dreams of a home and the elegance of her Jane Arden paper dolls.
-But when her father incurs steep debts during the Great Depression, he sends her far from hope to live in his ancestral village.
+She dreams of a home, the elegance of her Jane Arden paper dolls, and winning her stern father’s affection.
+But when Ba incurs steep debts during the Great Depression, he sends her far from hope to his ancestral village.

-Tani Hanes, author of Obachan: A Young Girl’s Struggle for Freedom in 20th-Century Japan
+Tani Hanes, Author of Obachan, A Young Girl’s Struggle for Freedom in 20th Century Japan

 From the Author